 An exploding cloud of aluminium-silica-rich vapour could have been the result of a planetary body suffering one of two processes: rapid pressure release following shock compression in a collision, or a rapid rise in temperature generated from within.

 The planets still in existence did not explode.
 Why not, since others did?
 We need to delve more fundamentally into the origin of radioisotopes.
-We can rule out a creation origin for the short-lived isotopes, because they came into existence only shortly before the chondrules and CAIs in which they were trapped.
-But in that case, the long-lived isotopes must also have had a natural origin, since whether a radioisotope is considered short-lived or long-lived is only a matter of degree.
-As measured on the basis of present decay rates, half-lives can have lengths of minutes or billions of years, and anything inbetween.
+For short-lived isotopes we can rule out a creation origin, since some were so short-lived that they can have come into existence only shortly before the chondrules and CAIs in which they were trapped.
+But in that case, long-lived isotopes must also have had a natural origin, since whether a radioisotope is considered short-lived or long-lived is only a matter of degree.
+As measured on the basis of present decay rates, half-lives can have lengths of minutes, billions of years or anything inbetween.

-The usual explanation for the presence of radioisotopes in the solar system is that they were all synthesised in supernovas.
-Long-lived isotopes such as uranium were generated by supernovas and injected into the nebula well before it collapsed into a star-forming disc; the most ephemeral isotopes came from a contemporaneous supernova.
+The usual explanation for the presence of radioisotopes in the solar system is that they were synthesised in supernovas.
+Long-lived isotopes such as uranium were generated by supernovas and injected into the nebula well before it collapsed into a star-forming disc; the most ephemeral came from a nearby supernova happening to occur at the same time.
 But as we have seen, that scenario has its problems, including the inability of supernovas to synthesise 10Be and 36Cl.
 Moreover, if chondrules, CAIs and matrix all came from existing planets, this indicates that unstable isotopes were synthesised within the planets themselves rather than anywhere outside the solar system.
 New elements would have formed by nuclear fusion and fission.

 Thermonuclear fusion is the process that generates the energy of all stars, including the Sun.
-At their centre, temperatures are high enough to overcome the electrostatic forces that keep atoms apart and under high pressure the atoms fuse, thereby creating new elements.
+Around their centre, temperatures are high enough to overcome the electrostatic forces that keep atoms apart, and under high pressure the atoms fuse, creating new elements.
 At the same time, excess binding energy is converted into heat energy.
-The Sun is a relatively small star, so the temperature at its core – around 15 million °C – is sufficient only to fuse hydrogen, the simplest of elements, into helium.
+The Sun is a relatively small star, so the temperature at its core – around 15 million degrees C – is sufficient only to fuse hydrogen, the simplest of elements, into helium.
 More massive stars can go further and fuse helium into carbon, nitrogen and oxygen (in what is known as the C-N-O cycle).
 Typically the temperature required here is around 100 million degrees.

-There is thus an accumulating pressure of evidence to indicate that, like chondrules, CAIs derive from planetary explosions.
+There is thus accumulating evidence to indicate that, like chondrules, CAIs derive from planetary explosions.
 As yet, the idea is controversial, but it is now being discussed (Sears; Sanders 2009).